The clustering of dark sirens' invisible host galaxies

 Consider a comoving volume $\mathcal{V}$ in which one believes that the gravitational wave source is located.
 This can correspond in practice to the $99.9\%$ confidence sky localisation region in angular and redshift space $(\bs{\hat{n}},z)$, translated into a comoving volume.\footnote{Note that this step already requires a cosmological model, but as also discussed in \cite{Finke:2021aom}, we expect the cosmology dependence of the completion method to be weak.} One can divide this comoving volume into $N\e{v}$ voxels (3D pixels), or pixels if one is working in 2D.
 The true number of galaxies $n^i\e{g}$ in each voxel is the sum of the catalogued galaxies $n^i\e{c}$ and the missing galaxies $n^i\e{m}$, which reads

 Of these, only the catalogued galaxies $n^i\e{c}$ are known.
 The values of $n^i\e{m}$ and $n^i\e{g}$ have to be estimated.
+An implicit subtlety in this notation is the minimum mass, luminosity or absolute magnitude for an object to count as a galaxy.
+In order for the analysis that will follow to make sense, it is important to count galaxies which satisfy a fixed selection criteria.
+Once the criteria is fixed, it should be applied throughout the analysis.
+In particular, this should hold for the average number density, as well as for the standard deviation in the number density.
 It is useful to define a subset $\S \subset \mathcal{V}$ with a number of elements $N_k \equiv \hbox{card}(\S) $, which describes the number of voxels in $\S$.
 The total number of galaxies in $\S$, the catalogued and missing ones can be written as sums over the voxel index in the subspace $\S$

 The completeness fraction, estimating the proportion of galaxies observed in the comoving volume $\mathcal{S}$, is defined as

 In principle, one does not know what is the total number of galaxies in a comoving volume; however this number is estimated to average on sufficiently large volumes to $ \sim 0.1$ [Mpc$^{-3}$] between redshift $0$ and $2$ \cite{Conselice:2016zid}.
 This allows us to estimate the completeness fraction in $\mathcal{S}$